xyziven/MeteerSphere-Scripts/README.md

 Shell Scripts for MeterSphere Integrations.

 Prerequisites:
  - Linux only.
 Tested on CentOS.
-Ubuntu/RHEL is supposed to be supported as well.
+Ubuntu/RHEL are supposed to be supported as well.
- - jq is instlalled
+ - jq is instlalled on the system or the enviroment where the script to run.
- - there's blank in the project name or test plan name, please use double quota ""
+ - If there's blank in the project name or test plan name, please use double quota ""

 v3.x is to call MeterSphere 3.x to trigger Test Plans or Test Plan Groups.
 - Usage of runMSv3TestPlan.sh